aws-samples/amazon-rekognition-custom-labels-demo/README.md

 The "*StartProjectVersion*" action allows you to start running a version of a model.

 Starting a model may take a while to complete, after that its status will transit to "*RUNNING*".
-To check the current state of the model, navigate to the "Project Summary" tab of the demo.
+To check the current state of the model, navigate to the "*Project Summary*" tab of the demo.

 Once the model is running, you can detect custom labels in new images by navigating to the "*Test your models*" tab of the demo.